Citizens of totalitarian regimes

 People who care about the dignity of the human person

 Every person is of value, and worthy of basic respect.
 Is that just a platitude?
 Not in this case; please forgive the personal reference, but that insight and commitment is born of seven years and several thousand hours of duty as a volunteer ambulance attendant / first responder.
 An observation: If we habitually treat people as having an inherent dignity, we lay a foundation for solid relationships.
-If governments recognize dignity of the person as an irrevocable human right, the result is stable communities and strong democracies.
+If governments recognize dignity of the person as an irrevocable human right, the result is more stable communities and stronger democracies.

 In creating tools for human privacy, Marpex Inc. affirms the dignity of the human person as an inalienable right.
 For example, our MarpX Good Privacy product is free and available for download from anywhere in the world, in the hope that it will tip the balance somewhat more in favor of the common people who live under repressive regimes.